Travelhack

 img

-The most economical way to travel around Istanbul is by buses and dolmushi (shuttle buses).
-The most advantageous thing for a tourist is to buy an IstanbulKart - a transportation card that can be used not only in the above-mentioned modes of transportation, but also in the subway, funicular, streetcars and electric trains.
+The most economical way of getting around Istanbul is by buses and dolmuşes (shared minibuses).
+The best option for tourists is to purchase an IstanbulKart as soon as you arrive — a transport card that can be used not only on the above-mentioned types of transport, but also on the metro, funicular, trams, and suburban trains.

-The cost of one IstanbulKart ride will be half the price of the full price you pay for a token or ticket.
-You can buy it at special kiosks marked I.E.T.T. or at newsstands around the city.
+The cost of a single trip with an IstanbulKart is about half the price of a token or single ticket.
+You can buy it at special kiosks marked I.E.T.T. or at newspaper stands throughout the city.

-To calculate the route and find out the best way to get to any attraction in Istanbul, you can use this city service.
+To plan your route and find out the best way to reach any Istanbul attraction, you can use this city transport service.

-Although this advice is obvious, we still have to warn you: never take a cab near the main sights.
-Cab drivers here catch tourists on the "live", or rather "non-live" - after long excursions.
-It is better to order a car in advance or move away from the tourist center and catch a cab there.
+Although this advice may seem obvious, we still have to warn you: never take a taxi near the main tourist attractions.
+Taxi drivers often target tired tourists after long sightseeing walks.
+It’s better to book a car in advance or walk away from the tourist center and catch a taxi there.

 img

 Istanbul is an ideal city for budget travelers.
-Not only is there no need to apply for a visa, and accommodation costs pennies, but you can see the historical center for free.
+Not only is no visa required and accommodation extremely affordable, but the historic center can also be explored completely free of charge.

-The first point of an economical walk around the city is the Yildiz Palace and Park Complex.
-A leisurely promenade with a look at old Ottoman houses and historical pavilions is complemented by a unique view of the Bosphorus.
-And all this is absolutely free of charge.
+The first stop on an economical city walk is the Yıldız Palace and Park complex.
+A leisurely stroll past historic Ottoman houses and pavilions is complemented by breathtaking views of the Bosphorus — and all of this is absolutely free.

-For lovers of intellectual food, the Elgiz and Dogancay museums are suitable.
-The first one contains works by famous European and Turkish masters.
-The second one exhibits paintings, sculptures, photos and drawings by the modernist artist after whom it is named.
-Entrance to both museums is free.
+For lovers of intellectual experiences, the Elgiz and Doğançay museums are a perfect choice.
+The former features works by renowned European and Turkish artists.
+The latter displays paintings, sculptures, photographs, and drawings by the modernist artist after whom the museum is named.
+Admission to both museums is free.

-Another little-known to tourists trick - a perfect free 2.5-hour tour of Istanbul from local guides-enthusiasts.
-All you need to do is to book a place in advance with the group on their website.
-There you can also find a list of places that are included in the tour program.
+Another lesser-known attraction is a completely free 2.5-hour walking tour of Istanbul led by enthusiastic local guides.
+All you need to do is book a spot in advance on their website.
+There you can also find a list of places included in the tour.

-Egyptian Bazaar is a great option for those who want to plunge into the atmosphere of the East: spices and dried fruits, nuts, cheeses, sweets - you can't name it all!
-A pleasant bonus is that you can taste the goods for free, so you can have a good snack while strolling around the bazaar.
+The Egyptian Bazaar is a great option for those who want to fully immerse themselves in the atmosphere of the East: spices and dried fruits, nuts, cheeses, sweets — the list goes on and on.
+A pleasant bonus is free tasting, so after wandering around the bazaar you can even enjoy a decent snack.

 img